shumatepf/FileTransfer/README.md

 Files must be saved to the designated source folder.
 Run the program and files will be sorted to corresponding folders based on their suffixes.

+Currently bugged - issue using strcat twice with same string